alopezrivera/anchorage/README.md

 ##### 4. Archive choice
 You will be then asked to choose whether to archive your collection online or locally.
 ##### _Online_
 By default websites will not be archived if a previous image exists in The Internet Archive.
-This is to save time, resting easy as some record of those sites exists.
-You will be prompted whether to override this and save a snapshot of all websites regardless.

-Based on your choice you will be given an estimate of the archive time.
+This is to save time: we rest easy as a those sites are saved already at some point.
+In case you want to save a current snapshot of the colection, you will be prompted whether to override this and archive all sites in the collection regardless.
+This may take significantly longer.
+Based on your choice, you will be given an estimate of the archive time.
 ##### _Local_
 To archive your collection locally you will be prompted for an archive directory.